gautammalik-git/BindAxTransformer/README.md

 ## 1. Theory

-### a.
-How do Transformer models benefit the study of Protein-Ligand Interactions?
+### How do Transformer models benefit the study of Protein-Ligand Interactions?
 In biological systems, proteins interact with ligands in binding sites, influencing processes like enzyme catalysis, signal transduction, and drug binding.
 Understanding how specific residues in the binding site affect ligand binding can significantly aid in drug discovery and design.

 Transformer models offer significant advantages in the study of Protein-Ligand Interactions, primarily due to their ability to leverage large datasets and capture complex relationships in biological data.